lmcmicu/openquantumreality.org/README.md

 > [!CAUTION]
 > Before making any changes to the server, you should dry run the changes to be merged on your own workstation to be certain that that the files in the `html/` directory are being generated correctly.
 > 1. Run `make test` and then `make -B`
-> 2. Open each of the `.html` files in the `html/` directory (on your laptop) in your browser, using
+> 2. Open each of the `.html` files in the `html/` directory (on your laptop) in your browser using
+>      **File->Open**
-> **File->Open**, to verify that the generated contents are correct.
+>    to verify that the generated contents are correct.
 Everything should display correctly, including images, and audio files should play, etc., as expected if you were interacting with the actual site online.

 **If there are problems with the output**, adjust the `.md` file accordingly (or get the author of the proposed changes to do it) until compilation gives the desired output.
 In particular, **inspect the beginnings and endings of each generated column** in the `.html` file to make sure that the split didn't occur at a spot that would invalidate a html tag or markdown ref, for instance.
 If there is a problem, then the easiest way to fix it is by adding whitespace characters, e.g., `&nbsp;`, to the end of the document, e.g.,
 ```